-The UK relies on its healthcare workers from the EU.
-Currently around 6.6 % of doctors working in the UK, which is around 10,000 doctors, received their primary medical qualification in another EEA (European Economic Area) state.
+Healthcare workers from the EU make a significant contribution to delivering health services across the UK.
+Currently, between 7-10% of doctors working in the UK received their primary medical qualification in another EEA (European Economic Area) state.

 We can help you

-We are deeply concerned by the ongoing political uncertainty surrounding the future of EU nationals living and working in the UK and the risk that the lack of certainty may cause some health professionals to leave the UK, or they may decide not to come and work or study in the UK.
+We are deeply concerned by the ongoing political uncertainty surrounding the future of EU nationals living and working in the UK, and the risk that the lack of certainty may cause some health professionals to leave the UK, or lead some to decide not to come and work or study in the UK at all.

 We believe that the health of those living in the UK will suffer if we lose EU doctors due to Brexit.